Photographs of Perth, Western Australia Home | Localities | Subjects | About

 Redcliffe

 The Airport Line officially opened on Monday 10 October 2022.
 Here is Redcliffe station set conveniently very close to many houses.
 Catch a bus to the domestic terminals (3&4) from here.
-As with the next two stations, they are no works of art but they are very clean and ultilitarian.
+As with the next two stations, they are no works of art but they are very clean and utilitarian.
 The trains whizz through the tunnel, it only took about 4 minutes to here from Bayswater.
 Photo - December 2022

 Airport Central